 Who can do this with default user permissions?

 - District Level Administrators: can work with goals for all students in the district

 - School Level Administrators: can work with goals for all students in their own school

 - Teachers: can work with goals for their own students

 Goals are set at the individual student level.
 When you set a Unified Scaled Score goal for Reading Spanish, you set a target Scaled Score that you want the student(s) to reach and a time frame for them to achieve that goal.

 These instructions are for setting a Scaled Score goal on the Unified Scale (for more information about the scale, see Star Unified Scale).
 This goal may combine Star Reading Spanish and Star Early Literacy Spanish test data.
-If you prefer to set a goal on the Enterprise scale, see Scaled Score Enterprise - Star Reading Spanish and Scaled Score Enterprise - Star Early Literacy Spanish.
+If you are a customer in Mississippi and would prefer to set a goal on the Enterprise scale, see Scaled Score Enterprise - Star Reading Spanish and Scaled Score Enterprise - Star Early Literacy Spanish.

 Scaled Scores (SS) are calculated based on the difficulty of questions in a student's test and the number of correct responses.
 They can be used to compare student performance over time and across grade levels.
 This goal is for the Unified Scale, where Star Reading Spanish and Star Early Literacy Spanish Scaled Scores range from 1–1400.

 Percentile Ranks (PR) is a norm-referenced score that indicates the percentage of other students nationally who obtained scores equal to or lower than the score of a particular student.
 Percentile Rank scores range from 1–99.

 Student Growth Percentile (SGP) compares a student's growth to that of his or her academic peers nationwide.
 Lower numbers indicate lower relative growth, and higher numbers indicate higher relative growth.
 SGP scores range from 1–99.